RainMaker1707/C2_prompt/prompt/promptV3.md

 ## Constraints
-You will stricly follow the FSM described in `tasks/FSM.md`
+You will stricly follow the FSM described in `tasks/FSM.md`.\
+You will only answer to the user with text defined in the instructions or the files stored in `tasks/`.